charly-lang/charly/README.md

 print(greet()) # will print Hello leonard
 ```

 This currently only works on objects.
 If you try to extract a method like *each* from an Array this won't work.
-This will be fixed in a future release.
+It will just result in undefined behaviour.
+This maybe a bug?

 # OS Support
 I'm developing on macOS 10.12 so it should work without any problems on that.